Assess Context

 Supply Chain Resilience for an Era of Turbulence

-This ASCM whitepaper, based on expert interviews, addresses rising supply chain risks from geopolitical shifts, cyber threats, and environmental factors.
+This ASCM whitepaper, based on expert interviews, addresses rising supply chain risks from geopolitical shifts to cyber threats, and environmental factors.
 It guides organisations in enhancing risk management for a new era of turbulence.

 Global Forest Watch cover